WDI-SEA/react-development-course-materials/02-React State/09-build-a-calculator-exercise.md

 **Talking Points:**

 - Now it's time for you to check back on everything you've learned.
 You'll be using React to build a calculator.
-I'll only provide minimal instructions — the heavy thinking is on you!
+I'll only be providing minimal instructions — the heavy thinking is on you!

-- At first, your calculator will just add two numbers together when you type them in.
-For the bonus, you might decide to get more creative.
+- At first, your calculator will simply add two numbers together when you enter them.
+For the bonus exercise, you might decide to get more creative.

 </aside>

 ---

-### Setup
+### Set Up

 `create-react-app`